 Tati Hartawan started her career at Citibank Indonesia with the last position as Global Consumer Business Human Resources Head, Senior Vice President (1989 – 2013).
 Then, she served as Human Capital Director in Bank Mega (2013 – 2016), before joining Lippo Group of Companies as Senior HR Executive (2016-present).

 She is an Indonesian citizen and aged 56 as of 31 December 2022.
 She holds a Bachelor of Science Degree in Accounting from San Francisco State University, United States of America (1988).

-Bagus Purboyo started his career at the Human Resources Department of PT Voksel Electric Tbk (1990-1994).
-Afterward, he was General Manager for the Human Resources Department at PT Bukit Sentul Tbk (1994-2004), and held the same position at PT Matahari Putra Prima Tbk (2004-2013), and member of Nomination and Remuneration Committee at PT Matahari Putra Prima Tbk (2015-2019).
+Bagus Purboyo started his career in Human Resources at PT Voksel Electric Tbk (1990-1994).
+After that, he served as General Manager for Human Resources Department at PT Bukit Sentul Tbk (1994-2004), General Manager of Human Resources Department at PT Matahari Putra Prima Tbk (2004-2013), and member of Nomination and Remuneration Committee of PT Matahari Putra Prima Tbk (2015-2019).
 Currently, he also holds position as Commissioner of PT Surya Cipta Investama (2014-present).

 He is an Indonesian citizen, aged 60 as of 31 December 2022.
 In 1986, he graduated from the Pembangunan Nasional University, Surabaya with a Bachelor of Science degree in Agronomy.
 He also attended the Widyawiyata Management Program at IPPM.